Alan4247748/friendly-potato/docs/case studys/AG.md

 ## The Problem

-AG Insurance challenge was their sustainability report and raising awareness about their initiatives among stakeholders and the public.
-The 49-page document highlights, the efforts of one of the largest institutional investors in Beligum.
+"The challenge for AG Insurance was their sustainability report and raising their initiatives among stakeholders and the public.
+The 49-page document highlights, the efforts of one of the largest institutional investors in Belgium.

 ![AG Sustainability Report](/img/Ag2.png)